 200 easily, 250 comfortably, 300 at a squeeze.

-Our desire is to accommodate you in your wedding plans as we appreciate that choosing a date can be difficult.
-As you choose a date we hope the answers to the following questions may guide you.
+We desire to accommodate you in your wedding plans and we appreciate that choosing a date can be difficult.
+We hope that the answers to the following questions may provide you with some guidance.

 Can we get married any day of the week?

-We are happy to marry couples on any day of the week.
-On Sundays, the building is being used for Church Services but we may be able accommodate a 2pm Wedding.
+We are happy to marry couples on any day of the week except Sundays.
+On Sundays, the building is used for church services and other church activities, so we are not able to accommodate Sunday weddings.

 Can we have any date?